Esri/calcite-maps/README.md

 # Calcite Maps
-A framework for building map apps with Calcite styles and Bootstrap.
+A modern framework for building map apps with Calcite styles and Bootstrap.

-This project contains a small set of colors, styles and layouts specifically designed for building responsive map apps with [Bootstrap](http://www.getbootstrap.com).
-You can use the styles with standard [Bootstrap](http://www.getbootstrap.com), [Calcite Bootstrap](https://github.com/Esri/calcite-bootstrap) or your own custom build.
+This project contains a small set of CSS classes specifically designed for building responsive map apps with [Bootstrap](http://www.getbootstrap.com).
+The classes extend Bootstrap to make the components more map app-friendly.

+You can use Calcite Maps to quickly design applications with different layouts, top and bottom navigation, collapsible panels and with multiple tabs for 2D and 3D views.
+You can also apply custom colors and themes to your entire application without recompiling the CSS and Sass.
+The framework can be used with standard [Bootstrap](http://www.getbootstrap.com), [Calcite Bootstrap](https://github.com/Esri/calcite-bootstrap) or custom builds of Bootstrap.

-To create your own custom apps and designs, just [reference Calcite Maps](#getting-started) and then apply the desired styles (colors, themes, layouts...) to the `body`, `nav` and `panel` elements of your page (see below).
+To create your own custom apps, just [reference Calcite Maps](#getting-started) and then apply the desired CSS classes to the `body`, `nav` and `panel` elements of your Bootstrap page.
 If you want to integrate deeper, fork and clone the repo and compile the Sass to create your own [custom builds](#getting-started).

 Calcite Maps also works seamlessly with the new [ArcGIS API for JavaScript 4.x](https://developers.arcgis.com/javascript/).

-**Example**

 ```html
 <link rel="stylesheet" href="https://esri.github.io/calcite-maps/dist/css/calcite-maps-arcgis-4.x.min.css">